 Maryjane going home!

-Maryjane sneaks out of the garage for the first time!
+Maryjane sneaks out of the garage with the interior, windows and exterior trim installed!

 So here we are.
 95% done and road ready.
-In addition to the body and paint, Maryjane has a new interior with BMW leather bucket seats, a new 350ci 373hp motor with Vortec heads, air conditioning, front and rear disc brakes, rebuilt front suspension, rebuilt transmission and a gazillion other details.
+In addition to the body and paint, Maryjane a new interior with BMW leather bucket seats, new glass, new wheels, new stereo system, a new 350ci 373hp motor with Vortec heads, air conditioning, 4 wheel disc brakes, rebuilt front and rear suspension, rebuilt TH350 transmission and a gazillion other details.

 Route 66 here we come!!